 According to The Sleep Foundation, between 10% and 30% of adults suffer with chronic insomnia—defined as long-term difficulty falling asleep or staying asleep, or both.

-Unsure if you have poor sleep hygiene?
-Dr. Ramlakhan explains the symptoms to look out for…
+If you're unsure if you have poor sleep hygiene, Dr Ramlakhan explains the symptoms to look out for:

 - Trouble concentrating

 Poor sleep hygiene can result in exhaustion which can limit our concentration span, creativity and overall thinking capacity.